Set delivery address

 5. Avoid hot water

-Hair is most vulnerable whilst wet, causing dryness, tangles and breakage.
+Hair is most vulnerable when wet, causing dryness, tangles and breakage.
 Zuliekah recommends washing hair with tepid water as this will soothe your strands while opening the pores and allowing your shampoo and conditioner to penetrate deeper.

 6. Don’t stress over hair loss